RajKKapadia/IMDBMovieScraper/README.md

 This is a Python Web Scraper that scraps Movie Data from the famous IMDB website.

 It uses following Python Libraries

 1. BeautifulSoup
 2. Requests

 The file imdbFinal.py is the only file you need.

-At this moment it fetches one Movies Data
+At this moment it fetches Movies Data.

-You have give Movie ID in ttxxxxxx format.
+You have give Movie ID in ttxxxx... format.

 You can get following data